vatlab/sos/doc/actions.md

 * `resource`: a parameter to specify the resource used by the action, which helps the scheduler how to execute the step.
 Without finer control of the resource, each action is assumed to use 1 cpu.
 If action sets `ncpu=4` it will take 4 cpus from the specified `-j` value.

+Note that some options might be moved to the step level (e.g. resource).

 ### Execution of scripts